Microsemi/switchtec-dma/README.md

 In basic mode, Switchtec DMA enables data movement within a local host.

-This mode is automatically turned on with Switchtec PSX/PFX DMA endpoint devices when they're probed.
-With this mode on, the Switchtec DMA driver enables the following DMA transactions:
+This mode is automatically turned on with Switchtec PSX/PFX DMA endpoint devices when they're probed and initialized by the driver.
+In this mode, the Switchtec DMA driver enables the following DMA transactions:

 - Memory copy within the local host
 - Write Immediate within the local host